natty1712/Holiday/AndroidUpdate.txt

-Fullscreen Scrolling - Hide the top bar when scrolling down
+Custom User Agent - Change the user agent for both mobile and desktop mode